 _____________UGA's Kappa Deltas Continue to Support PCAA and the Children and Families of Athens

 Kappa Delta Sorority 5K Chairperson, Olivia Anne Carlson

 The 2015 Annual Shamrock 5K run hosted by The University of Georgia Kappa Delta Sorority held March 1 was a great success despite some unfortunate chilly (and damp!) weather.
-Kappa Delta will donate over $27,000 from the proceeds from the race and a Waffle House Dinner held on March 22.
+Kappa Delta donated more than $27,000 from the proceeds from the race and a Waffle House Dinner. .

 Kappa Delta has been a long-time and much-appreciated supporter of PCAA and our work with families in the Athens area community.
 PCAA appreciates the leadership of the chair of the 2015 event, Olivia Carlson, and the enthusiasm and effort of each of the Kappa Deltas who planned, worked at and ran in the 5K.
 Also, a big "thank you" goes out to the runners, sponsors and contributors to these events.

 To learn more about future Kappa Delta fundraising events, keep an eye on their Facebook page...and ours!

 Prevent Child Abuse Athens is pleased to announce that Healthy Families Athens has recently received national accreditation.

 The purpose of accreditation is to ensure that the Healthy Families America name, and programs using that name, represent a deep and abiding commitment to delivering the highest quality services possible to families and children.
 As the Healthy Families America initiative continues to grow and expand, accreditation helps assure that Healthy Families Athens will continue to be regarded by the interested public as a quality program, representing a given set of principles.